-• Supported Platforms Lists the currently supported operating environments for Adabas 8. • Enhancements - Version 8.1.4 Describes the new and changed features in Adabas 8.1.4. • Enhancements - Version 8.1.3 Describes the new and changed features in Adabas 8.1.3.
-3 Enhancements - Versions 8.1.1 and 8.1.2 Describes the new and changed features in Adabas 8.1.1 and 8.1.2.
-3 Dropped Features Lists Adabas features that are no longer supported in Adabas 8. • Limitations and Restrictions Lists the limitations and restrictions currently existing in Adabas 8.
-3 Adabas Data Set Compatibility Describes the compatibility of Adabas data sets across Adabas releases. • Zaps Data Set Describes the Adabas zaps data set. • Software AG Product Compatibility Describes the compatibility of Adabas 8 with other Adabas products. • End-of-Support Dates Describes how you can determine the end-of-support dates for your Software AG products. • Documentation Describes the documentation provided with this release of Adabas.
+Supported Platforms Lists the currently supported operating environments for Adabas 8.
+Enhancements - Version 8.1.4 Describes the new and changed features in Adabas 8.1.4.
+Enhancements - Version 8.1.3 Describes the new and changed features in Adabas 8.1.3.
+Enhancements - Versions 8.1.1 and 8.1.2 Describes the new and changed features in Adabas 8.1.1 and 8.1.2.
+Dropped Features Lists Adabas features that are no longer supported in Adabas 8.
+Limitations and Restrictions Lists the limitations and restrictions currently existing in Adabas 8.
+Adabas Data Set Compatibility Describes the compatibility of Adabas data sets across Adabas releases.
+Applying Zaps Describes general information on where to locate and how to apply Adabas zaps.
+Software AG Product Compatibility Describes the compatibility of Adabas 8 with other Adabas products.
+End of Maintenance Describes how you can determine the end-of-support dates for your Software AG products.
+Documentation Describes the documentation provided with this release of Adabas.

-Supported Platforms
+2 Supported Platforms